 Chief Executive Officer.
-Under his Employment Agreement, if the Company terminates Mr. Wallstrom's employment without cause or Mr. Wallstrom terminates his employment for good reason (each as defined in the Employment Agreement), Mr. Wallstrom will be entitled to (i) any bonus earned in the fiscal year prior to the employment termination that has not yet been paid, (ii) a pro rata portion of the amount of bonus, if any, that he would have received for the year in which his employment terminated; (iii) a lump sum payment equal to two times the sum of his (a) annual base salary rate and (b) target bonus for the fiscal year of termination; and (iv) monthly cash reimbursement of COBRA premiums for a period of eighteen months.
-If the Company terminates Mr. Wallstrom's employment without cause or Mr. Wallstrom terminates his employment for good reason and such termination is within 24 months after a change in control of the Company.
-Mr. Wallstrom will receive, in addition to the payments and benefits described in the preceding sentence, an additional lump sum payment equal to the sum of his (a) annual base salary rate and (b) target bonus for the fiscal year of termination, in exchange for his continued compliance with the restrictive covenants set forth in the Employment Agreement after the change in control and reimbursement for outplacement assistance up to a maximum amount of \$50,000.
-If the payments and benefits to Mr. Wallstrom under the Employment Agreement, together with all other amounts payable to him following a change in control (the "Total Payments"), would be subject to an excise tax under the provisions of Code Section 4999 (the "Excise Tax"), then Mr. Wallstrom will receive either (i) the Total Payments or (ii) the Total Payments as reduced so that the amount of the Total Payments (after reduction) is \$1.00 less than the amount that would cause the payments to be subject to the Excise Tax; whichever of the two would provide him with a greater after-tax value of amounts received.
+Under her Employment Agreement, if the Company terminates Ms. Ardrey's employment without cause or Ms. Ardrey terminates her employment for good reason (each as defined in the Employment Agreement), Ms. Ardrey will be entitled to (i) any bonus earned in the fiscal year prior to the employment termination that has not yet been paid, (ii) a pro rata portion of the amount of bonus, if any, that he would have received for the year in which his employment terminated; (iii) a lump sum payment equal to two times the sum of her (a) annual base salary rate and (b) target bonus for the fiscal year of termination; (iv) immediate accelerated full vesting of the time-based RSUs under the Sign-On Award and immediate accelerated vesting of the time-based vesting applicable to the performance-based portion of the RSUs under the Sign-On Award pending satisfaction of the performance vesting criteria, as well as full payment of the Sign-On Bonus; and (vi) monthly cash reimbursement of COBRA premiums for a period of eighteen months.
+If the Company terminates Ms. Ardrey's employment without cause or Ms. Ardrey terminates her employment for good reason and such termination is within 24 months after a change in control of the Company, Ms. Ardrey will receive, in addition to the payments and benefits described in the preceding sentence, an additional lump sum payment equal to the sum of her (a) annual base salary rate and (b) target bonus for the fiscal year of termination, in exchange for her continued compliance with the restrictive covenants set forth in the Employment Agreement after the change in control and reimbursement for outplacement assistance up to a maximum amount of \$50,000.
+If the payments and benefits to Ms. Ardrey under the Employment Agreement, together with all other amounts payable to her following a change in control (the "Total Payments"), would be subject to an excise tax under the provisions of Code Section 4999 (the "Excise Tax"), then Ms. Ardrey will receive either (i) the Total Payments or (ii) the Total Payments as reduced so that the amount of the Total Payments (after reduction) is \$1.00 less than the amount that would cause the payments to be subject to the Excise Tax; whichever of the two would provide her with a greater after-tax value of amounts received

-If Mr. Wallstrom's employment is terminated by death or disability, Mr. Wallstrom or his estate will be entitled to: (i) any bonus that has been earned but not paid; (ii) a pro-rated bonus, if any, Mr. Wallstrom would have received for the year in which his employment terminated; and (iii) in the case of termination due to disability, reimbursements of COBRA premiums.
+If Ms. Ardrey's employment is terminated by death or disability, Ms. Ardrey or her estate will be entitled to: (i) any bonus that has been earned but not paid; (ii) a prorated bonus, if any, Ms. Ardrey would have received for the year in which her employment terminated; (iii) the Sign-On Bonus and the Sign-On Award; and (iv) in the case of termination due to disability, reimbursements of COBRA premiums.

 Severance Plan.
-On May 21, 2014, the Compensation Committee adopted the Vera Bradley, Inc. 2014 Executive Severance Plan (the "Severance Plan").
+On May 21, 2014, the Committee adopted the Vera Bradley, Inc. 2014 Executive Severance Plan (the "Severance Plan").
 The Severance Plan was amended on May 30, 2018 to remove the reference to Executive Vice President and Senior Vice President position levels and replacing it with an executive officer level only.
-With the exception of Mr. Wallstrom, all

-NEOs are participants in the Severance Plan, in addition to other officers of the Company.
+With the exception of Ms. Ardrey, all NEOs are participants in the Severance Plan, in addition to other officers of the Company.